 Five black trays were filled with vermiculite up to a height of about 4 cm.
 Four of these trails were labelled as follows: 1) lowlight + water; 2) lowlight + norflurazon; 3) strong light + water; 4) strong light + norflurazon.
 All the trays were then given enough tap water to soak the vermiculite.
 In each of the labelled trays, 20 mustard seeds were placed and afterwards covered with a layer of a about 1 cm of vermiculite of the unlabeled tray.
 The filled trays were separated into 2 groups depending on whether they were treated with norflurazon or water.
 The group which was treated with 150 ml of 2 µM norflurazon and the one which was irrigated with distilled water were both handed to the assistant.

+Experiment C4.2, day 1 + 2: Comparison of internodal growth of dwarf and normal pea

+Introduction [1][2][3]

+Peas (Pisum sativum) have been cultivated by humans for a long time.
+And hence a plethora of varieties exist.
+Two of them are “Douche de Provence” and “Rapido”, which are used in this experiment.
+“Douche de Provence” peas belong to the dwarf peas, which are smaller than normal pea plants due to a mutation.

+The growth of plants is influenced by gibberellins like gibberellic acid (GA3).
+Gibberellins belongs to a great family of tetracyclic, diterpenoid growth regulators.
+A higher concentration of GA3 results in excessive organ elongation.
+The effect of GA3 on the growth of plants was already found in 1938, when a rice plant was infected with a fungus.
+The fungus produced GA3, which led to an excessive growth of stems.
+The increasing of the volume of the plant organs due to GA3 is achieved by cell expansion and higher cell division rates.

+Hypothesis

+The normal peas will show a difference in growth of the internodes, due to the different treatment (GA3/control).
+The dwarf peas will not show a difference in the growth of the internodes due to the treatment.

+Methods [1]

+internodes of 5 plants of each different treatment were measured and marked

+plants were sprayed with control or GA3 solution

+plants were grown for 1 week

+internodes were measured again

 Results